 All students enroll for courses online via MyCUInfo, the CU-Boulder campus web portal.
 You can search for courses, add and drop courses, put your name on course wait lists, and view your schedule.

 Here’s how to enroll in summer classes:

 Note: If you require accommodations when registering because of a disability, call 303-492-6970 or email email@example.com.

-Because summer registration is conducted on a first-come, first-served basis, you have a better chance of getting the courses you want if you enroll early.
-Therefore, try to enroll as soon as possible after your enrollment appointment begins.
+Because summer registration is conducted on a first-come, first-served basis, you have a better chance of getting the courses you want if you enroll as soon as your enrollment appointment begins.

-If you have problems or questions concerning web registration, contact the registrar’s office via LiveChat, by phone at 303-492-6970, or by email to firstname.lastname@example.org between 9 am and 4:30 pm Mountain Time, Monday through Friday.
+If you have problems or questions concerning web registration, contact the registrar’s office via LiveChat, by email to firstname.lastname@example.org, or by phone at 303-492-6970 between 9 am and 4:30 pm Mountain Time, Monday through Friday.

-Your IdentiKey provides access to many services on campus, so it’s important that you set and remember your IdentiKey.
+Your IdentiKey provides access to many services on campus.
+It’s important that you activate your IdentiKey and set a password that you will remember.
 Your IdentiKey allows you to:

 • log in to MyCUInfo, the secure campus web portal